plexsystems/konstraint/docs/constraint_creation.md

 ```
 ## Setting constraint metadata.annotations and metadata.labels

 You can optionally specify annotations and labels for the generated Constraint.
-This can eg be useful if you use Argo CD for deployment (see [here](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#skip-dry-run-for-new-custom-resources-types)).
+This can be useful if you use Argo CD for deployment (see [here](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#skip-dry-run-for-new-custom-resources-types)).

 ```
 # METADATA